-The sale of shares of our common stock at the closing of this offering to Aman Ventures, Mark Francis, K. Flynn McDonald, Greg Reyes, Reyes Family Trust, Van Wagoner Capital Partners, L.P., Van Wagoner Crossover Fund, L.P. and Marc Weiss, each an existing stockholder, will each be done in a private placement in reliance on the exemption from registration provided by Section 4(2) of the Securities Act of 1933 pursuant to preemptive rights granted to the holders of our preferred stock (other than individuals that own Series A, B, C, D or E preferred stock) at the time that they purchased the preferred stock.
+The sale of 102,640 shares of our common stock at the closing of this offering to Greg Reyes, Reyes Family Trust, Van Wagoner Capital Partners, L.P. and Van Wagoner Crossover Fund, L.P., each an existing stockholder, will each be done in a private placement in reliance on the exemption from registration provided by Section 4(2) of the Securities Act of 1933 pursuant to preemptive rights granted to the holders of our preferred stock (other than individuals that own Series A, B, C, D or E preferred stock) at the time that they purchased the preferred stock.
+On August 28, 2006, we and the holders of more than two-thirds of the outstanding shares of our Series CC preferred stock entered into a waiver agreement pursuant to which the preemptive rights of all holders of our Series CC preferred stock were eliminated in connection with this offering.
+In lieu of such preemptive rights, the underwriters are offering holders of shares of Series CC preferred stock the opportunity to purchase the number of shares of common stock in the directed share program equal to the number of shares they would have been entitled to purchase pursuant to their preemptive rights.
 Holders of preemptive rights have the right to purchase a number of shares of common stock that would enable them to maintain their proportionate ownership interest in CommVault in connection with any offering of our common stock (including this offering) or securities convertible into or exchangeable for shares of our common stock.
-Holders of preemptive rights granted in connection with the purchase of Series CC preferred stock could exercise those rights for less than their proportionate interest, while all other holders could exercise only for the full amount of their preemptive right.
-Aman Ventures, a holder of shares of our Series CC preferred stock, exercised its rights for approximately 93% of the total number of shares that it could purchase in the concurrent private placement.
-Holders of preemptive rights do not have the right to subscribe for more than their proportionate share of the shares being offered.
+All holders participating in the concurrent private placement could exercise their preemptive right only for the full amount of such right, Holders of preemptive rights do not have the right to subscribe for more than their proportionate share of the shares being offered.
 No holders of preemptive rights, other than those identified above, exercised those rights in connection with this offering.
-By their terms, all existing rights to subscribe for shares of our common stock and securities convertible into or exchangeable for shares of our common stock in future offerings will expire at the closing of this offering.
-This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities offered in the concurrent private placemen
+By their terms, all existing rights to subscribe for shares of our common stock and securities convertible into or exchangeable for shares of o